'Time for talk is over': US grapples for new approach on North Korea

 - Washington has sought to bring pressure to bear on Pyongyang through Beijing

-Hong Kong (CNN)Washington will not seek UN Security Council action following North Korea's latest missile test, according to the US ambassador to the UN Nikki Haley, who says that the "the time for talk is over."
+Hong Kong (CNN)Washington will not seek UN Security Council action following North Korea's latest missile test, according to US ambassador to the UN Nikki Haley, who says that the "the time for talk is over."

-North Korea's test of a long-range missile Friday that could potentially hit major US cities has drawn condemnation from the US, China, Japan and South Korea, and calls for a rethink in tactics toward Pyongyang, given the dramatic escalation in its capabilities.
+North Korea's test of a long-range missile Friday that could potentially hit major US cities drew condemnation from the US, China, Japan and South Korea, and calls for a rethinking in tactics toward Pyongyang, given the dramatic escalation in its capabilities.

 North Korea "is already subject to numerous Security Council resolutions that they violate with impunity," Haley said Sunday.

+Analysts said that Haley's comments publicly undermined the Security Council, which has been at the forefront of sanctions that have attempted to contain North Korea's nuclear and missile program, albeit with little success.

+"Problem is she makes herself and the UN process irrelevant if she says there's nothing we can do here," said John Delury, an expert on Chinese-Korean relations at Seoul's Yonsei University.
+"Then we stop listening to her and the UN becomes totally (pointless)."

-Instead, she pointed to China, saying Beijing "must decide if it is finally willing to take this vital step" of challenging Pyongyang.
+Instead, Haley pointed to China, saying Beijing "must decide if it is finally willing to take this vital step" of challenging Pyongyang.

-Haley's comments echoed US President Donald Trump Saturday, who said he was "very disappointed in China."
+Haley's comments echoed President Donald Trump on Saturday, who said he was "very disappointed in China."

 "Our foolish past leaders have allowed (Beijing) to make hundreds of billions of dollars a year in trade, yet they do NOTHING for us with North Korea, just talk," Trump tweeted.

+In a written response Monday to CNN, Chinese Foreign Ministry spokesman Geng Shuang did not directly address Trump's message, but reiterated Beijing's long-standing positions on North Korea.

+"China has fulfilled its responsibility in promoting a proper resolution to the North Korean nuclear issue and our efforts have been clear for all to see.
+The issue was not caused by China and its resolution requires multilateral efforts," he said.

-On Monday, Trump spoke to his Japanese counterpart Shinzo Abe, committing to increase diplomatic and economic pressure on North Korea.
+On Monday, Trump spoke to his Japanese counterpart, Shinzo Abe, committing to increase diplomatic and economic pressure on North Korea.

-- The US said it conducted a successful test of the Alaska-based THAAD missile defense and sent two B-1 bombers from Guam on a 10-hour round trip over the Korean Peninsula
+Vice President Mike Pence said "all options are on the table" when it comes to North Korea, as the US sent two B-1 bombers from Guam on a 10-hour round trip over the Korean Peninsula.

-- US Vice President Mike Pence said "all options are on the table" when it comes to North Korea

-- China unveiled a new long-range missile at a huge military parade

-Friday's test was deemed more advanced than the intercontinental ballistic missile (ICBM) launched on July 4 and marks a big step forward from a country once deemed incapable of putting forward a serious ICBM program.
+Friday's North Korean test was deemed more advanced than the intercontinental ballistic missile (ICBM) launched on July 4 and marks a big step forward from a country once deemed incapable of putting forward a serious ICBM program.

 Some experts have expressed skepticism over the total range, pointing out that the payload of the missile is unknown.
 The heavier the payload, the shorter the usual range.